FAQs

 How long can you keep the Big Dog Rolls in the fridge once thawed?

-We recommend 2-3 days and then give it a sniff to make sure it is still okay!
+Our raw foods will last 2 - 3 days in the fridge once they are thawed.
 If unsure, and it smells a bit off and not fresh, we don't recommend serving it.

 Can I feed my dog extra bones?